datawhores/cross_seed_find/README.md

 TODO
-- change jackett url
+- allow changing jackett url or port
-- fd binary location
+- fd binary location not in path
-- make sure date is working
+- make sure date restriction is working